 About the project

-The Australian Government commitment is part of the Commonwealth Urban Congestion Fund.
+The Australian Government’s commitment is part of the Commonwealth Urban Congestion Fund.
 The State Government’s commitment was announced as part of the 2019-2020 State Budget, to bust congestion by upgrading a number of Metropolitan intersections.
 The State Government’s contribution addresses recommendations of the Keeping Metro Traffic Moving Report.
 The report identifies this intersection as a priority location for treatments that address road congestion and keep traffic flowing.

-Cross Road forms part of Adelaide’s Outer Ring Route (ORR) which plays a key role in moving Adelaide traffic efficiently and safely.
-The ORR is also a key freight route connecting to export and import gateways and intermodal terminals.
+Cross Road forms part of Adelaide’s Outer Ring Route (ORR) which is a major traffic and freight route, connecting to export and import gateways and intermodal terminals.
 Fullarton Road forms part of the Inner Ring Route, which is a major traffic route.
 Both Cross Road and Fullarton Road are also high frequency public transport corridors.

 Please note this image is an artist’s impression for illustrative purposes only, and not a final design.

 For further detail download a copy of the current concept plan.

 - widening of Cross Road, with the installation of dedicated right turn lane into Fullarton Road on both approaches, three through lanes on both approaches, a dedicated left turn slip lane onto Fullarton Road (northbound) and dual left turn lanes onto Fullarton Road (southbound);

 - widening of Fullarton Road, with the installation of dedicated right turn lanes into Cross Road on both approaches, three through lanes on both approaches, a dedicated left turn slip lane onto Cross Road (westbound) and a shared though and left turn lane onto Cross Road (eastbound);